dmiz6393/diabetes_a1c/README.md

     - In doing so, I discovered that people come in a lot more frequently than they get their blood work taken.
 Originally having 61943 rows in each dataframe, I ended up with 3617 for bloodwork and 14197 for visit information.

 ### Feature Engineering
+Since there were a few things done to manipulate the data, there are 3 notebooks dedicated to feature engineering.
+This was done so that when I or anyone else come back to the project, certain functions that take some time to run to always have to be rerun.
+The updated data is saved in a csv for this reason.

    - I created a function to count how many unique visits and unique observation dates each patient had.
 That way, we could use the total number per each patient to see if this has an impact on A1c levels
    - I built a function that calculated time between visits, and then from this the average time in between visits to be used as a feature for predicting whether or not the patient would be controlled or uncontrolled.
    - To model using NLP, I combined and stemmed all summary text together and added it to each respective patient's row.